-The Metro Public Health Department and the Davidson County WIC Program have teamed up with churches, community centers, MDHA, and public service organizations throughout Davidson County to offer WIC voucher pick-up classes near you!
+The Metro Public Health Department and the Davidson County WIC Program have teamed up with churches, community centers, MDHA, and public service organizations throughout Davidson County to offer WIC services near you!

-Now families who are receiving WIC benefits may attend the new WIC Mobile Clinic to pick-up vouchers, instead of going to their WIC clinic location.
-WIC Mobile pick-up sites are designed to be closer and more convenient for families, often within walking distance of the participants' homes.
+Now families who are interested in receiving WIC benefits may attend the WIC Mobile Clinic instead of going to their WIC clinic location.
+WIC Mobile sites are designed to be closer and more convenient for families, often within walking distance of the participants' homes.

 WIC Mobile Class Schedule

 Monday, June 24, 2019

 Tuesday, June 25, 2019

 101 University Court

 Wednesday, June 26, 2019

 Old Hickory Library